ga4gh-discovery/ga4gh-case-discovery/README.md

 ## Example usage

 These example constructs are based on use-cases from the driver projects and their feedback: [examples](example_usage/README.md)

-# Glossary

-`server` - a system that handles `search` requests, and return a `results` response, or an error.

-`client` - a system that generates `search` requests.

-`search` - a `search` request is a JSON document that contains a query and associated meta data.

-`results` - a `results` response is a JSON document that contains the results produced by running a query and associated meta data.

 # Acknowledgments